 Chapter 6: Working with WordPress Editor to Create a Blog

 WordPress boasts about being the best publishing platform in existence, in terms of popularity and flexibility.
 Of course, with a whopping 60% market share, WordPress beats the pants off all their competition.

 However, the main downside is that the post and page editors aren’t as sleek as other blogging platforms.
-The default WordPress editor, which now known as Classic Editor, has a word processor style interface.
+The legacy WordPress editor, which now known as Classic Editor, has a word processor style interface.
 It allows users to input text in either Text or Visual modes.
 Since it had been a part of WordPress for over a decade, existing users are accustomed to this interface.

 However, editors of other publishing platforms, such as Medium or Ghost are way more intuitive than that of WordPress.